 I’d had no idea that people with all kinds of disabilities could achieve so much.(Wilson, 2015, p.
 470)

 It is clear that when writing Katy, Wilson felt that she had a personal responsibility to tell a children’s story where a disabled character learns to accept herself.
 While the story does touch-upon Katy’s disability, the main focus is the protagonist experiencing universal concepts of love, anger, grief and hope (Faulkner, 1966, p.
 287).
 Katy is depicted as someone who goes on emotional journeys and has the same experiences as anybody else, regardless of whether they are disabled or not.
 This links to Orwell’s view of a writer’s responsibility to influence political change (Orwell, 2004, p.
 5).
 Just as Aristotle believed, Katy’s character shows her to have the same flaws and assets as any able-bodied characters, imitating life—a feature many books with disabled protagonists miss (Aristotle, 2016, p.
 31).

 Good Kings, Bad Kings by Susan Nussbaum

-You may remember me giving a review of this book recently.
+You may remember me writing a review of this book recently.

 Written by disabled author, Susan Nussbaum, Good Kings, Bad Kings is told from the point of view of four disabled and three able-bodied protagonists.
-It is set in a specialist residential institution for the disabled and the story follows the traumatic events in the home.
+Set in a specialist residential institution for the disabled, the story follows the traumatic events in the home.